App version: 0.1.0

 Personal Line of Credit

-This form of funding is somewhat similar to a credit card.
-A bank or other lender grants you a certain amount of money to draw on as needed--typically up to $100,000, though it may be more.
+A personal line of credit is somewhat similar to a credit card.
+A bank or lender grants you a certain amount of money to draw on as needed — typically up to $100,000.
 The lender will also tell you the interest rate to be paid on money that’s withdrawn.
 You don’t have to take out any money until you want to, and when you do, you pay interest only on your balance.
-While the products vary, depending on the lender, you may be given a draw period, during which you can borrow money and pay only interest.
-This period is typically followed by a repayment period, during which you must pay back interest and principal, typically in scheduled payments.
-During the draw period, if you do choose to repay principal, generally you’re able to borrow up to the credit limit again.
-Interest rates tend to be variable, and there may be an annual fee as well as late fees if you miss a payment.
-Having a line of credit on tap may be useful if, say, you want an emergency fund.
+Interest rates tend to be variable on personal lines of credit, and there may be an annual fee as well as late fees if you miss a payment.
+Having a line of credit on tap may be useful in case of an emergency.

 Home Equity Line of Credit (HELOC)

-This is a personal line of credit that’s secured by your home.
-That means that to be eligible for a HELOC, you must own a significant amount of equity in your home, and typically, you can borrow up to 85% of what your home is worth minus what you still owe for it.
+A home equity line of credit is a personal line of credit that’s secured by your home.
+That means that to be eligible for a HELOC, you must have a significant amount of equity in your home.
+Typically, you can borrow up to 85% of what your home is worth minus what you still owe for it.
 Since there is real estate serving as collateral, a HELOC presents less risk to the lender and may have a lower interest rate than many other kinds of loans.
 HELOC interest rates may be all or partly variable.
-Like a personal LOC, your HELOC may be divided into a draw period of, say, ten years, during which you can take money out and pay back only interest.
+Like a personal LOC, your HELOC may be divided into a draw period of, say, 10 years, during which you can take money out and pay back only interest.
 That’s followed by a repayment period, during which you must begin paying back principal, if you haven’t already.
-HELOCS may have fees associated with them, like application fees, annual fees, and early closure fees.
+HELOCs may have fees associated with them, such as application fees, annual fees, and early closure fees.

-This funding gives a small business owner access to funds that may be drawn as cash and used by the business to pay off expenses, bills, or other forms of debt.
-When a business is approved for a business line of credit, it may borrow up to its revolving credit limit—typically between $50,000 and $5000,000--but there’s also no obligation to do so if the business doesn’t need the funds.
+A business line of credit gives a small business owner access to funds that may be drawn as cash or used by the business to pay off expenses, bills, or other forms of debt.
+When a business is approved for a business line of credit, it may borrow up to its revolving credit limit — typically between $50,000 and $500,000 — but there’s also no obligation to do so if the business doesn’t need the funds.
 Interest is charged on funds drawn, meaning that if the money in a line of credit is not used, or it is paid back quickly, the cost of having funds readily available can be minimal.
 As with personal LOCs and HELOCs, a business line of credit may include a draw period, which specifies the allowable length of time before funds must be repaid.

 Credit Cards